whysoharryy/Delta-Demo/README.md

 # Delta-Demo
-For learning Git and Github
+For learning Git & Github.